 Abstract

 Many researchers hypothesize that climate change will lead to phenological mismatches with negative consequences for those interacting species and their ecological communities; yet, evidence documenting negative impacts on fitness is mixed.
 The most common ecological theory that underlies these studies is the Cushing match-mismatch hypothesis.
-It offers a testable, generally applicable hypothesis for predicting these consequences due to climate change., thus making it difficult to assess support for this major hypothesis.
+It offers a testable, generally applicable hypothesis for predicting these consequences due to climate change.
+Here, we conduct a literature review and find that X% of studies fail to collect data to provide strong tests of this hypothesis and X% of studies fail to define pre-climate change baselines in their study system, thus making it difficult to assess support for this major hypothesis.
 To accurately predict the magnitude and prevalence of mismatches due to climate change, relating empirical observations to underlying mechanisms through hypothesis testing will be required.
 Adjusting study designs, however, can allow more rigorous tests of this hypothesis.
 We highlight how these approaches could rapidly advance our mechanistic understanding and thus allow robust predictions of shifts with continuing climate change.

 Introduction